Want to get legal experience while in law school? Become a UBalt student.

 Innocence Project Clinic

 Students in the IPC interview witnesses, clients and potential clients.
 They also conduct factual investigation, draft motions and briefs, and negotiate and argue motions in trial courts.
-More about UB law clinics.
+More about UBalt law clinics.

 Juvenile Justice Project